 Well, about a week later, I hosted a Hungarian bicyclist, Viktor.
 Viktor travels around bicycling, climbing, and mountaineering, supporting his habit by taking photos and videos.
 He was very excited to try the deep water soloing at the falez.
-And he brought his camera action, a real GoPro!
+And he brought his action camera, a real GoPro!

 Well, what do you know, Viktor’s photos look like this:

 Viktor gave me the camera for a bit so I could take some photos of him.

 But to prove that it’s the photographer, not the camera, check out this sequence that Viktor shot:

 Thank you, Viktor, for finally getting me some nice falez photos.
 Here’s a short plug for KisGeri 24, the Rock Climbing and Highline Festival that Viktor organizes every year in Hungary’s Geresce Mountains.